Blooming Where You’re Planted, Part 2

 Compared to E. M. Pease’s estate and our neighborhood today, life on the Pease farm, north of the city limits—then 45th Street—might have seemed primitive, especially at first.

 It’s funny to look back at those times.
 It sounds like a fairy tale,” Mickey remembers.
 The family hauled water from the well on the nearby Naumann farm and used lanterns for lighting.
 It was a few years before the house had electricity, running water, and indoor plumbing.
 Mickey started school nearby at Esperanza, an early county school (more about it here).
-As the family grew, Frank added rooms on to the small house (the expanded home is in the photo at left).
+As the family grew, Frank added on to the small house (the expanded home is in the photo above).

 In time, the farm became almost completely self-sufficient.
 Frank had worked in the dairy industry for many years, so the farm had cows, which provided milk and butter, as well as pigs and chickens.
 The family grew a large vegetable garden and peach and pecan trees, and they preserved the harvest.
 “We really didn’t have to go to the store too much to buy anything.”
 Despite the challenges, Mickey remembers it as “good clean living,” growing up on the farm with her parents, sisters, and brothers (in the photo below).
 Mickey and several generations of her family have been active members of St. Louis Catholic Church for many years (more about the church here).